-A Poet and Bin-Laden is a novel set in Central Asia at the turn of the 21St century against a swirling backdrop of Islamic fundamentalism in the Ferghana Valley and beyond.
+A Poet and Bin-Laden is a novel set in Central Asia at the turn of the 21st century against a swirling backdrop of Islamic fundamentalism in the Ferghana Valley and beyond.
 It tells the story of the poet Belgi, who may be a grown-up version of "the boy" in Hamid Ismailov's book The Railway.
 The new novel is equally rich in descriptive passages and teems with vivid personalities but, whereas the mood of The Railway was nostalgic and its setting a provincial backwater in Uzbekistan during the Soviet years, A Poet and Bin-Laden tackles the most urgent and topical subject of today's world - the "war on terror" - and the novel's scope is correspondingly international, with the action straddling the borders of Uzbekistan, Kyrgyzstan, Tajikistan and Afghanistan.
 However, in A Poet and Bin-Laden documentary elements, instead of folklore, are used to propel the narrative.
 Real events and characters, including Osama bin Laden, who has a walk-on role, bulk large and give the novel its unique quality.
+But the English translation has, of necessity, to simplify and clarify the historical background for the general reader.